Violent, unaccountable Border Patrol agents may be coming to your town.

 These efforts do face legal challenges.
 The US attorney in Oregon has requested an investigation into videos of camouflaged federal authorities without identification arresting protesters in Portland, CNN reported.
 In a statement Friday, CBP told Mother Jones its agents had carried out arrests in the city and defended them as legal.

+On Saturday, Oregon’s Attorney General sued DHS and other agencies Friday night, arguing they are violated the Constitution by detaining and arresting demonstrators without probable cause.
 On Friday, the American Civil Liberties Union’s Oregon branch sued DHS and the US Marshals Service, which is part of the Justice Department, seeking a court order to block federal officers “from dispersing, arresting, threatening to arrest, or using physical force against journalists or legal observers.”
 The ACLU said it will be filing additional lawsuits in coming days aimed at restraining federal action in the city.
-“What is happening in Portland is an unconstitutional nightmare,” said Vera Eidelman, an ACLU lawyer.
+Citing Cuccinelli’s comments on nationalizing the Portland model, the ACLU tweeted: “We won’t let them.”

 But DHS is pushing ahead.
 With little notice, the department has already dispatched teams of agents to police the National Mall in Washington, Gettysburg National Military Park, and other locations.
 Cuccinelli seems set on further expansion.